Sultanate of Rum: Culture and society

 Despite their Turkic origins, the Seljuks used Persian for administrative purposes; even their histories, which replaced Arabic, were in Persian.
 Their usage of Turkish was hardly promoted at all.
 Even Sultan Kilij Arslan II, as a child, spoke to courtiers in Persian.
 Khanbaghi states the Anatolian Seljuks were even more Persianized than the Seljuks that ruled the Iranian plateau.
 Persian poetry was written by sultans Suleiman II, Kayqubad I, and Kaykhusraw II.
 Written documents used either Persian or Anatolian Turkic, but the army used the Turkic language exclusively.
+(Note: "However, scholarship and literature were influences by Iran, and Persian was used alonside Antolian Turkic in written documents during this period, although Turkic was the only language used by the army.")

 The Rahat al-sudur, the history of the Great Seljuk Empire and its breakup, written in Persian by Muhammad bin Ali Rawandi, was dedicated to Sultan Kaykhusraw I. Even the Tārikh-i Āl-i Saldjūq, an anonymous history of the Sultanate of Rum, was written in Persian.
 The sultans of Rum were largely not educated in Arabic.
 This clearly limited the Arab influence, or at least the direct influence, to a relatively small degree.
 In contrast, Persian literature and Iranian influence expanded because most sultans and even a significant portion of the townspeople knew the language.

 One of its most famous Persian writers, Rumi, took his name from the name of the state.
 Moreover, Byzantine influence in the Sultanate was also significant, since Byzantine Greek aristocracy remained part of the Seljuk nobility, and the native Byzantine (Rûm) peasants remained numerous in the region.
 Based on their genealogy, it appears that the Seljuk sultans favored Christian slave-concubines, just like the early Ottoman sultans.
 Within the Seljuk harem, Greek women were the most dominant.

 In Anatolia, Turkic languages and culture were present, but they stayed at the edges of the Irano-Greek world, mainly kept alive by nomadic Turkic groups through oral tradition.
 Turkic culture held little prestige, and many viewed it as inferior.
 As a result, nobles and middle-class Turkic families (and possibly lower classes) often married into what was considered more "cultured" communities, learned Persian and Greek, and adopted urban customs to elevate their social standing.
 Some sultans merged Iranian and Greek identities by claiming to be the khusraw-i Yunan ("the Chosroes of Greece").
 Cultural Turkification in Anatolia first started during the 14th-century, particularly during the gradual rise of the Ottomans.
 With a population that included Byzantine Greeks, Armenians, Kurds, Turks, and Persians, the Seljuks were very successful between 1220 and 1250 and set the groundwork for later Islamization of Anatolia.

 From the 12th century onward, Western European chroniclers often referred to Anatolia and the Sultanate of Rum as Turchia, the predecessor of the name Turkey.